akshatchhabra/akshatchhabra.github.io/README.md

 ### The Temple of Light
 [GitHub Link](https://github.com/akshatchhabra/the_temple_of_light)

 A puzzle game with the primary goal of imparting fundamental optics concepts to children, it involved solving puzzles that required the strategic arrangement of mirrors and lenses to precisely guide light in the intended direction.
 The game was written in C# and developed using the Unity Game Engine.
-(GitHub link)

 ## Teaching